 Teacher's Guide and Student Workbook.
 The green book icon in the Teacher's Guide indicates a workbook activity!

-Day 2: Building Words
+Part 2: Building Words

 - Spelling Analysis: The heart of the lesson!
 Students practice applying the phonograms and spelling rules they are learning by learning to spell 15 new words and analyzing why they are spelled the way they are.